Pratyush038/iot-smart-attendance/README.md

 - **Accessibility**: ARIA labels and keyboard navigation support
 - **Error States**: Clear error messages and validation feedback

-## 🔒 Security Notes
+## Security Notes

 - Firebase security rules should be configured for production use
 - Environment variables are properly configured for client-side use
 - Anonymous authentication is used for simplified access

-## 🚀 Deployment
+## Deployment

-The application is ready for deployment on Replit.
-All environment variables should be properly configured in the Replit secrets manager.
+The application is ready for deployment.
+All environment variables should be properly configured.

-## 📊 Data Structure
+## Data Structure

 ### Attendance Record
 ```typescript